Check out our new FHA first-time homebuyers guide updated for 2024

 What Are the Income Limits for Housing Assistance Programs in Mississippi?

-If you or someone in your family is elderly or disabled, officials may consider your income to be lower than its actual value.
+Applicants with elderly or disabled household members may qualify with a slightly higher adjusted income.
 The more children or other dependents you have, the lower your adjusted income.

 {{SC-IL}}